Call for Projects: The UEFA Foundation for Children 2025

 At each level, there are two different sorts of criteria:

-• Deal breakers are requirements that organizations must meet; the project will not be successful if the company or project does not.
+• Deal breakers are requirements that organizations must meet; the project will not be successful if the company or project fails to do so.

 1. Institutional level:

-• The organization’s legal identity and institutional partners should recognize the organization or have been registered for at least three years.
+• The organization’s legal identity and institutional partners should have been recognized by the organization or registered for at least three years.

 • Missing published and approved audits or financial reports for the last three years